The Waihi Gold Update is a monthly newsletter designed to inform the public about our operation.

 Update 7 May 2015

-In this issue we address some of the frequently asked questions regarding the proposed sale by Newmont of Waihi Gold to OceanaGold.
+In this edition we address some of the frequently asked questions regarding the proposed sale by Newmont of Waihi Gold to OceanaGold.

 Update April 23 2015